awslabs/time-addressable-media-store/README.md

 - **Token URL**: This can be retrieved from the Outputs of the Cloudformation Stack created during deployment.

 - **OAuth scope(s)**: Access to API methods is controlled by specific scopes.
 The options available are:
+  - tams-api/admin - full administrative access to all methods
   - tams-api/read - required for GET and HEAD methods
   - tams-api/write - required for PUT and POST methods
   - tams-api/delete - required for DELETE methods